Reading Time: 8 minutes

 Read MoreImpacts on Native American and Indigenous Peoples

 Native Americans or Indigenous People are the original inhabitants of North America.
 They are sometimes referred to as First Nations, American Indian, Native Alaskans or Alaska Native people.
-Alcohol and substance use disorder impacts people of this background at disproportionately higher rates than any other racial categories in America.
+Alcohol and substance use disorder impacts people of this background at disproportionately higher rates than any other racial category in America.

 Alcohol use disorder (AUD) is a significant concern among Native American and Alaska Native populations Studies have shown that Indigenous communities are at an elevated risk of alcohol-related morbidity and mortality.
 Researchers attribute this to unique risk factors that contribute to this problem including generational trauma, current trauma, environment and lower levels of education when compared to the general population.